dbrizard/elwaspatid/paper/paper.md

    index: 1
 date: March 2022
 bibliography: paper.bib
 ---

 # Summary

 *Begin your paper with a summary of the high-level functionality of your software for a non-specialist reader.
 Avoid jargon in this section.*

+`ELWA-SPATID` is a Python package for 1D elastic wave propagation dedicated to the computation of space-time diagrams.

 Space-time diagrams are a way to visualize the propragation of mechanical (traction-compression) waves.
-Transmission and reflection of waves across section changes and contact interfaces can quickly become hard to compute manually [@johnson_impact_1972] or with the graphodynamical method [@dejuhasz_graphical_1949] [@fischer_longitudinal_1959] when multiple waves are combined because of wave superposition.
+Transmission and reflection of waves across section changes and contact interfaces can quickly become hard to compute manually [@johnson_impact_1972] or with the graphodynamical method [@dejuhasz_graphical_1949;@fischer_longitudinal_1959] when multiple waves are combined because of wave superposition.
 Additionally, we are often limited to simple wave shapes such as the classical rectangular pulse and to bars with constant cross-section; deviating from these conditions rapidly complicates the calculations.

 # Statement of need

-`ELWA-SPATID` is a Python package for 1D elastic wave propagation dedicated to the computation of space-time diagrams.

 The package is limited to non dispersive propagation, but this approximation is rather acceptable in numerous cases, when XXX.
 The material is also supposed to stay in the elastic range.

 # Functionality